Here’s my go-to recipe for quick soft pretzels. I’ll offer sweet and savory options below though I think they’re best served with BEER CHEESE.

 - Keep the water at a boil and with floured hands, gently lower two shaped pretzels into the water.
 Allow to simmer for 20 seconds.
 They’ll float to the top.
 Use a big slotted kitchen utensil to remove the pretzels from the boiling water and onto the prepared baking sheets.
 Give an inch or so between pretzels.
 Repeat until all of the pretzels are boiled.

 - To make sweet pretzels, brush generously with melted butter.
 Sprinkle generously with cinnamon sugar.

-- To make savory pretzels, brush generously with egg wash and sprinkle generously with salt and pepper.
+- To make savory pretzels, brush lightly with egg wash and sprinkle generously with salt and pepper.

 - Bake pretzels, one pan at a time, for 12-13 minutes.
 The pretzels will rise and crack as they bake up to golden brown.
 Rotate the pan once during baking.
 Repeat with the second pan.

-- Serve pretzels with melted butter or mustard.
+- Serve pretzels with melted butter, mustard, or beer cheese.
 Enjoy warm!